mobizt/Firebase-ESP8266/README.md

 ## To do

-Use dynmic memory instead of static memory.
+Use dynamic memory instead of static memory.

 Update to use BearSSL (required Certificate) or legacy AxTLS.